albertattard/java-boot-camp/docs/13-testing/01-junit-5.md

    ![JUnit 5 Dependency]({{ '/assets/images/JUnit-5-Dependency.png' | absolute_url }})

 ## Create the first test

+A player is playing a dice game that requires 10 or more to win.
+Write a method that determines whether the player has won.
+This method will take two integers as an input and will return `true` if the sum of the given integers is equal to or greater than `10`.

 1. Open the `App.java` class, press `[command] + [shift] + [T]` and select the *Create New Test...* menu option